perlcloud/Org-Files-by-Filename/README.md

 # Organize Files By Filename
 ###### Organize files into folders by extracting part of the filename to be used as the folder name.
+This script was written to reorganize large volumes of product photos into individual product folders based on the product ID extracted from the filename.

 ## Use
 #### Path